Calling all you Korean skincare product fans out there:

 How it works: You put the mask on your face (usually for a minimum of 20 minutes) to let the serum soak in and do its magic.
 There are many brands and many, MANY different types of sheet masks targeting different skincare issues... anti-wrinkle, whitening/brightening, anti-acne, moisturizing, and so on.
 They are typically aromatic and often contain plant extracts... flowers, fruit and herbs (such as ginseng or green tea) are among the most common ingredients and scents.
 Sometimes you'll see masks that tout chemical actives over botanics (such as arbutin for whitening).
 Other times you will see masks that tout natural benefits that are animal-derived, such as pearl powder or snail mucin as anti-acne or anti-aging ingredients.
 Sometimes you'll see a combination of the aforementioned ingredients.
 In any case, there's a lot of variety!

-something out of a horror film, right?
-Image from this wholesaler.
+A non-moistened, unfolded sheet mask.
+Looks a little bit like something out of a horror film, right?
+Image from this wholesaler. |